Historic Preservation Pays Off in Boyle County, KY

 Danville EDP Campus

 The new downtown campus’s historic buildings, which have long been tourist attractions, were recently restored to serve as offices for EDP partner organizations.
-Heart of Danville, the city’s major historic preservation organization, is housed in the old Goldsmith House.
-The Convention and Visitors Bureau remains in Grayson’s Tavern, while the Danville-Boyle Chamber of Commerce and the Boyle County Industrial Foundation have moved into Fishers Row.
+Heart of Danville, the city’s major historic preservation organization, is housed in the Goldsmith House.
+The Convention and Visitors Bureau remains in Grayson’s Tavern, while the Danville-Boyle Chamber of Commerce, the Boyle County Industrial Foundation and EDP central offices have moved into Fishers Row.

 The old schoolhouse has been adapted for use as the Harold McKinney Conference Center, and additional meeting facilities are housed in the Watts-Bell House.